MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsAutoAttendant.md

 Accept wildcard characters: False
 ```

+> [!NOTE]
+> Expect slow response times when using this parameter with Teams Powershell module v4.0.0.
+Please use the **-Skip** and **-First** parameters to limit the result size instead.
+This issue is expected to be resolved within the next few months.

 ### -ExcludeContent
 If specified, only auto attendants' names, identities and associated application instances will be retrieved.